Online doctor: Past and future developments

 The first medical consulting website in the US was WebMD, founded in 1996 by Jim Clark (one of the founders of Netscape) and Pavan Nigam as Healthscape.
 Currently, its website carries information regarding health and health care, including a symptom checklist, pharmacy information, drug information, blogs of physicians with specific topics, and a place to store personal medical information.
 As of February 2011, WebMD's network of sites reaches an average of 86.4 million visitors per month and is the leading health portal in the United States.

 Many US healthcare and medical consulting sites have experienced dramatic growth.
 (Healthline, launched in 2005, grew by 269% to 2.7 million average monthly unique visitors in Q1 2007 from 0.8 million average monthly unique visitors in Q1 2006).
 Several American online doctor companies provide consultations with doctors over the phone or the Internet.
 Prominent San Francisco-based venture capital firm Founders Fund called such services "extraordinarily fast" and predicted that they will "bring relief to thousands of people with immediate medical needs".

 In the UK, e-med was the first online health site to offer both a diagnosis and prescriptions to patients over the Internet.
 It was established in March 2000 by Dr. Julian Eden, In 2010, DrThom claimed to have 100,000 patients visit their site.
 NHS Direct (currently NHS Choices) is the free health advice and information service provided by the National Health Service (NHS) for residents and visitors in the UK, with advice offered 24 hours a day via telephone and web contact.
 Over 1.5 million patients visit the website every month.
 More recently, a number of online doctors have emerged in the country, firms such as Now Healthcare Group, Dr Fox Pharmacy, Push Doctor and Lloyds Pharmacy offer consultation and prescriptions via the Internet.
+Similar services are offered by private telemedicine providers in Europe, where online consultations may be combined with digital prescribing and dispensing through partner pharmacies.